APPLICATIONS OPEN NOW!

 The second work will be something we call the 'Multimedia Essay' – which means it will take essentially any format that isn't a written prose essay.
 Please feel free to choose the media that best reflects you, your interests, and your talents, whether that is a video, a spoken word performance, a song, an animation, a written work of fiction, a comic book, or anything else.
 We would, of course, love to be surprised.

-• we cannot accept physical submission via snail mail or any other means (you can, however, create something physical and then submit a photo or a video capturing that thing);
+we cannot accept physical submission via snail mail or any other means (you can, however, create something physical and then submit a photo or a video capturing that thing);

-• no software that isn’t more or less universally and freely available should be required to review your submission;
+no software that isn’t more or less universally and freely available should be required to review your submission;

-• life will be much easier for all of us if you keep the file size for your submissions below 250 MB.
+life will be much easier for all of us if you keep the file size for your submissions below 250 MB.

-1. GPAs and college transcripts don’t paint a complete picture of a person.
+Your Multimedia Essay should directly address this prompt: GPAs and college transcripts don’t paint a complete picture of a person.
 What else do we need to know about you?

-With your Multimedia Essay, we are eager to learn more about your personality, your creativity, and your way of thinking.
+If you advance to the final round of our selection process, your Multimedia Essay will be shared with your prospective employers at our Host companies.
+As we review your Multimedia Essay, we are eager to learn more about your personality, your creativity, and your way of thinking.
 Don’t be afraid to bring your true self to the project, and to incorporate your own style into what you submit.

 One note: yes, this is an aerospace program.
 Unless you are hoping to land an internship creative space art (it could happen!), we probably aren’t going to be evaluating your Multimedia Essay to see if you are the best video producer, the best rapper, or the best comic book artist.
-And no matter what, we are not reviewing aplications to see who has the most expensive camera or best video editing software.
+And no matter what, we are not reviewing applications to see who has the most expensive camera or best video editing software.
 Work with the tools you have at hand, whether that is the built-in mic of an old smartphone or a professional studio.
 We’ll treat them equally, while focusing on you.
 Your submissions should be clear.
 If the quality of the audio or video is so low that the Selection Committee can’t properly review it, well, that would impact our review.
 But beyond that threshold, there’s nothing that would be held against you.

 Step 7: